duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

 ## Do you plan to use an external data source?

+- **API sources must be reliable and authoritative.**

+	APIs used should represent the *most credible source* for the information.
+This means it should be the preferred data source of its community.
+It should be reasonable to expect that an API will continue be around for at least several years.
+APIs must, of course, have the appropriate rights to serve their data.

+	For these reasons, APIs created by contributors solely for the purpose of an Instant Answer cannot be accepted.

 - **API queries must be free.**

 	While paid APIs are not allowed, many APIs are happy to offer DuckDuckGo free access because of attribution and exposure.
 Consider reaching out and asking.